thaleskaua66/RetroAchievements-Discord-RPC-Improved/README.md

 ## Features:
 - The game icon is displayed on the Discord's RP.
 - The console currently being played is also displayed.
-- *Option 1*: Hovering over the game icon displays the user's **"progression achievement"** status about the current game. _(e.g 12 of 25 beaten | 48 %)_
-- *Option 2*: Hovering over the game icon displays the user's **"overall achievement"** status about the current game. _(e.g, 32 of 148 achieved | 21 %)_
+- Hovering over the game icon displays the user's overall achievements status about the current game. _(e.g "31 of 138 achieved | 22 %")_
-- Options 1 and 2 for hovering over the game icon can be modified inside the `config.ini` file.
-By default, it shows the progression achievement.
+- Displays the user's story progress percentage at the last part of the rich presence message about the current game. _(e.g "...some rich presence message | Story Progress: 48 %")_
 - A first button that redirects to the user's RA profile. _(Don't worry, I made an option to turn this off)_
 - If the username display is turned off, the first button will have the link of the RetroAchievements website instead.
 - A second button that redirects to the current game info inside the RetroAchievements website.